itemvirtual/cookies-popup/README.md

 ### Styling

 To styling your pop-up window, you have two options.
-The `styles` or `custom-classes` config parameters.
+The `custom_styles` or `custom_classes` config parameters.

-With `styles` you can change some CSS styles.
-If you need a deeper design change, use `custom-classes`, which will concatenate your class to the generic one
+With `custom_styles` you can change some CSS styles.
+If you need a deeper design change, use `custom_classes`, which will concatenate your class to the generic one

 ### Changelog